 As the world begins to adapt to a “new normal” due to the effects of the Coronavirus, new studies have evaluated the risks of spreading COVID-19 through sport.
-And there’s good news for equestrians – most disciplines of riding are at minimal risk.
+And there’s good news for equestrians – most disciplines of riding are at minimal risk of contracting COVID-19.

 Italy, one of the first countries to be impacted by the virus, has begun to acclimate back to usual, everyday life.
 In order to better understand the risk of spread, University of Turin and the Italian Ministry of Sport and the Italian Committee (CONI) have conducted a survey calculating the probabilities of COVID-19 contamination through sport.
 Several Olympic sports were assigned a “risk-indicator” between 0 (almost non-existent risk) to 4 (very high risk).
 Training conditions, competitions, and audience presence were variables considered to assess each sport.